San Juan, Metro Manila: Religion

 The city also has several notable places of worship.
-Saint John the Baptist Parish, more commonly known as "Pinaglabanan Church", is where the city's patron saint, John the Baptist, is enshrined.
+Archdiocesan Shrine of Saint John the Baptist, more commonly known as "Pinaglabanan Church", is where the city's patron saint, John the Baptist, is enshrined.
 The Santuario del Santo Cristo is the settlement's oldest existing church, while Mary the Queen Parish in West Greenhills serves the local Filipino-Chinese community.

 From 1925 to 1971, the Iglesia ni Cristo once headquartered in the town at its former Central Office Complex, now known as the Locale of F. Manalo.
 It features Art-Deco designed ensembles, crafted by National Artist for Architecture Juan Nakpil.
-The chapel is the centerpiece of the Complex, which also contains the old Central Office and Pastoral House which was the home of the church's first Executive Minister, Ka Felix Manalo, along with other Ministers and Evangelical Workers.
+The chapel is the centerpiece of the Complex, which also contains the old Central Office and Pastoral House that was the home of the church's first Executive Minister, Felix Manalo, along with other Ministers and Evangelical Workers.
 When Manalo died in 1963, a mausoleum was constructed on the grounds of the Complex by architect Carlos Santos-Viola.
+INC adherents in San Juan comprise 4.2% of the city population.

 San Juan also has a number of Evangelical churches.
 Through the APOI (Association of Pastors for Outreach and Intercession), they have contributed to the spiritual atmosphere of the city.
 Every January, the city celebrates the National Bible Week, where the reading of the Scripture happens during the flag raising ceremony in the City Hall.
 Through the blessing of the mayor, a bible was planted in the heart of the new city hall during its construction.
-Major evangelical churches like Jesus is Lord and Victory Greenhills are also found in the city of San Juan.
+Major evangelical churches like Jesus is Lord and Victory Greenhills, and Baptist churches like San Juan Baptist Church, are also found in the city of San Juan.

-San Juan is also home to two Islamic mosques, namely: Masjid Hamza Bin Ahmed in Balong-Bato and Greenhills Masjid at Greenhills Shopping Center.
+San Juan is also home to two Islamic mosques, namely: Masjid Hamza Bin Ahmed in Balong-Bato and Greenhills Masjid at Greenhills.

+On the 2024 feast of St. John the Baptist, the local government declared him as patron saint of San Juan City.

 Economy

+San Juan is predominantly residential, mixed with commercial and manufacturing businesses.

-The Greenhills Shopping Center is the hub of trade and commerce in San Juan.
-The shopping complex housed shopping malls, the Virra Mall, Shoppesville, Greenhills Theater Mall, Promenade Mall, the former Greenhills Bowling Alley, and Unimart.
+The Greenhills shopping district is the hub of trade and commerce in San Juan.
+The shopping complex housed shopping malls, the Virra Mall, Shoppesville, Greenhills Theatre Mall, Promenade Mall, the former Greenhills Bowling Alley, and Unimart.

+As of 2022, San Juan had the labor force participation rate of 67%, the most in the Philippines.